 - informing and mobilising potential hydrogen buyers.

-Port of Amsterdam is committed to scaling up the production of green hydrogen by electrolysis: green electricity is used to split water into hydrogen and oxygen.
+We are committed to scaling up the production of green hydrogen by electrolysis: green electricity is used to split water into hydrogen and oxygen.
 With the advent of large-scale wind farms off the coast, the North Sea Canal area is attractively positioned for the production of green hydrogen.
-The 100MW project in collaboration with Nouryon and Tata Steel is a good example of this.
+The 100MW project with Nouryon and Tata Steel is a good example of this.

 Hydrogen is a combustible gas, just like natural gas.
 That is why we have to be careful and we need effective user regulations and standards, just as there are for natural gas.
 However, before hydrogen burns, the right ratio to oxygen is required in addition to a flame.
 Hydrogen is not explosive in and of itself.